 Cold Shrimp Salad with Dill

-Seasoned shrimp nestled in a citrus-based dressing with celery, red onion, lemon or lime and fresh dill
+Seasoned shrimp nestled in a citrus-based dressing with celery, red onion, and dill weed

 Course: Appetizer, Entree